akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/basic-directives/extractStrictEntity.md

 ## Description

-Extracts the strict http entity as `HttpEntity.Strict` from the `RequestContext`.
+Extracts the strict http entity as `HttpEntity.Strict` from the @unidoc[RequestContext].

 A timeout parameter is given and if the stream isn't completed after the timeout, the directive will be failed.